ncbi/CF-random_software/README.md

 * CF-random provides the different prediction modes such as fold-switching default, alternative conformation, and blind mode.<br>
 * To execute all modes of CF-random, a multiple sequence alignment (MSA) is required (Essential).
 To avoid the overwriting the output files, we would recommend to use different folder name having MSA. <br>
 * PDB files for both fold1 (dominant conformation) and fold2 (alternative conformation) are required for TM-score measurement with reference files.
 Blind mode doesn't require the PDB files, but default fold-switching and alternative conformation modes require the PDB.<br>
+* Please make sure that a PDB file should have a single chain, not multiple chains.
+If PDB file has multiple chains, CF-random would be stopped. <Pbr>

 ```
  -fname ####    |  folder name having a multiple sequence alignment (MSA)